 - 3 large cloves of garlic - crushed

 - 14 oz canned diced tomatoes - fire roasted, see notes

 Make the sauce

-- In a blender, combine all the ingredients for the sauce and blend until very smooth.
+- In a blender, combine the tofu, vegan milk, nutritional yeast, cajun blend, salt and cornstarch.
+Blend until very smooth.
 Set aside.

 Make the pasta

 - In a large pan, cook the onion and pepper over medium-high heat stirring occasionally for about 5 minutes.
 Use a little oil if desired.